vtex-sites/gatsby.store/README.md

 > Pro tip: Pass `-w` to the `yarn generate` command so it watches for changes and you don't need to run this command multiple times

+## CMS Integration

+This store is integrated with [VTEX headless CMS](https://www.faststore.dev/tutorials/cms/0).

+The pages rendered with CMS are:

+- index page: `pages/index.tsx`

+### CMS configs

+It's possible to change the CMS tenant and workspace at `store.config.js`.

 ## 🎓 Learning the Frameworks

 Looking for more guidance?
 Full documentation for FastStore lives [on this GitHub repository](https://github.com/vtex/faststore).
 Also, for learning Gatsby, take a look at the [Gatsby Website](https://www.gatsbyjs.com/), they have plenty of tutorials and examples in there.